robertb1995/devicemanager/README.md

 H2 console available at:
 http://localhost:8080/h2-console

-REQUESTS FOR MANUAL TESTING (which was completed in the following sequence):
+REQUESTS FOR MANUAL TESTING (which was completed in the following sequence - all carried out using Postman - unfortunately no test collection was made):
 1. POST localhost:8080/device, request body: <br> {
                                                  "deviceName" : "Name",
                                                  "brandName" : "Mayo"